Severe Weather Statement issued for Comanche, Kiowa by NWS - NewsBreak

 Severe Weather Statement issued for Comanche, Kiowa by NWS

 Effective: 2021-10-12 17:30:00 CDT Expires: 2021-10-12 23:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: To repeat, an extremely dangerous and potentially deadly tornado is on the ground.
 To protect your life, TAKE COVER NOW!
 Move to a storm shelter, safe room, or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Comanche; Kiowa A TORNADO WARNING REMAINS IN EFFECT UNTIL 900 PM CDT FOR NORTHWESTERN COMANCHE AND SOUTHEASTERN KIOWA COUNTIES At 836 PM CDT, a confirmed large and extremely dangerous tornado was located 6 miles northwest of Indiahoma, moving northeast at 30 mph.
+Target Area: Comanche; Kiowa A TORNADO WARNING REMAINS IN EFFECT UNTIL 900 PM CDT FOR NORTHWESTERN COMANCHE AND SOUTHEASTERN KIOWA COUNTIES At 842 PM CDT, a confirmed large and extremely dangerous tornado was located 7 miles northwest of Indiahoma, moving north at 20 mph.
 This is a PARTICULARLY DANGEROUS SITUATION.
 TAKE COVER NOW!
 HAZARD...Damaging tornado.
 SOURCE...Weather spotters confirmed tornado.
 IMPACT...You are in a life-threatening situation.
 Flying debris may be deadly to those caught without shelter.
 Mobile homes will be destroyed.
 Considerable damage to homes, businesses, and vehicles is likely and complete destruction is possible.
-Locations impacted include Indiahoma, southwestern Fort Sill and Wichita Mountains Wildlife Refuge.
+Locations impacted include Southwestern Fort Sill and western Wichita Mountains Wildlife Refuge.
 TORNADO...OBSERVED TORNADO DAMAGE THREAT...CONSIDERABLE MAX HAIL SIZE...1.50 INalerts.weather.gov

 Comments / 0